Mukhash/algo_cheatsheet/README.md

 ### If statements
 > If in kotlin is an expression, not a statement like in Java, so it is possible:
 > val b: String = if (1 < 2) "yes" else "no"

+### forEach and break/continue/return
+> break doesn't work in forEach loop, works in for loop